Should I Submit?

 Reviewer #2 says that our collision-detection algorithm won't work on concave objects.
 But it will, as we just demonstrated with the lid of the teapot.
 Can we upload an image or movie showing this new result?

 No. Images and video may not be uploaded with rebuttals.
-In recent years, you could ask the primary referee for permission to upload additional material.
+Several years ago, you could ask the primary referee for permission to upload additional material.
 However, that feature was eliminated in 2009 to provide greater fairness and less stress in the rebuttal process.

 Reviewer #4 clearly didn't read my paper carefully enough.
 Either that or this reviewer doesn't know anything about the field!
 How should I respond during the rebuttal period?